ufukty/gohandlers/docs/articles/intermediate/typed-clients.md

 -   Full control over transport
 -   Easy integration with tests

 You’ve already defined the shape of your API—why write a client by hand?
-Let gohandlers do it for you.
+Let Gohandlers do it for you.

 **Code once.
 Use everywhere.** 🚀